2016 UNLV Rebels football team

-The 2016 UNLV Rebels football team represented the University of Nevada, Las Vegas during the 2016 NCAA Division I FBS football season.
-The Rebels were led by second-year head coach Tony Sanchez and played their home games at Sam Boyd Stadium.
-They were members of the West Division of the Mountain West Conference.
-They finished the season 4–8 and 3–5 in Mountain West play to finish in a three-way tie for third place in the West Division.
+The 2016 UNLV Rebels football team represented the University of Nevada, Las Vegas (UNLV) as a member of the Mountain West Conference (MW) during the 2016 NCAA Division I FBS football season.
+Led by second-year head coach Tony Sanchez, the Rebels compiled an overall record of 4–8 record with mark of 3–5 in conference play, placing in a three-way tie for third in the MW's West Division.
+The team played home games at Sam Boyd Stadium in Whitney, Nevada.